 In addition to O'Rourke, Winfrey will interview Hollywood stars Bradley Cooper and Michael B. Jordan, philanthropist Melinda Gates, and TIME’S UP president and CEO Lisa Borders.

-Tickets for the New York event go on sale January 15 and, according to Deadline, are priced at $200 a pop.
 No word yet if this will be the official launch of the Winfrey-O'Rourke campaign.
 (Cue the rumors.)